VladislavBaidak/Elevator_Simulatio/README.md

 ## Contributing

 Contributions to the Elevator Simulation App are encouraged.
 Users encountering issues or with ideas for improvements can submit pull requests to contribute to the project's development.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to tailor this documentation to align with your project's unique details and requirements.
 >>>>>>> b499342 (initial comit/)